Willi Castro Player Props: Twins vs. Orioles

 Orioles Pitching Rankings

+- The 9.2 strikeouts per nine innings put together by the Orioles pitching staff ranks eighth in MLB.

-- The Orioles have a 4.20 team ERA that ranks 16th across all league pitching staffs.
+- The Orioles have a 4.18 team ERA that ranks 16th among all MLB pitching staffs.

-- The righty last appeared on Monday against the New York Yankees, when he went six innings, allowing two earned runs while giving up five hits.
+- The right-hander's most recent appearance was on Tuesday against the New York Yankees, when he tossed six innings, surrendering four earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.